min2sia/pebble-solar-watch/README.md

 This watchface is intendet to help you get the best of both worlds: it displays both your timezone time and your location's solar time side-by-side.
 It uses phone's location to calculate your local solar time.
 Also it visualizes the duration of night and day, and displays your local sunrise and sunset times.

-This watchface is a fork from https://github.com/smognus/sunset-watch, which in turn was based on KarbonPebbler's watchface http://www.mypebblefaces.com/apps/1528/2270/ and others.
+This watchface was initially based on https://github.com/smognus/sunset-watch, which in turn was based on KarbonPebbler's watchface http://www.mypebblefaces.com/apps/1528/2270/ and others.

+If you like it you can drop a bit or two at bitcoin:1Ma79J2yShjfE9pojgQVgSmxvYXzJHkTGM.
+Thanks!